seeyoualways/MateNN/README.md

 # MateNN
 MateNN this is my open source ai bot.
-You can ask it questions, char with it and other similar thinks...
+You can ask it questions, chat with it and other similar thinks...
 For now, it's in the development stage, but i will improve it over time.

 Guide for installing: